 Source: Pexels

-You can’t expect affiliate marketers to promote your product well if you don’t equip them properly.
+You cannot expect affiliate marketers to promote your product well if you don’t equip them properly.
 It’s like sending a team into a game with no playbook.
-What do you think happens then?
-You leave them feeling confused or guessing about things like how to use the affiliate software, your brand values, and even how the affiliate product works.
+Without proper onboarding, affiliates are left guessing about how to use the affiliate software, your brand values, and how the product actually works.
+This is one of the common affiliate marketing mistakes that leads directly to drop-offs and missed opportunities.

 A Better Approach: